forcedotcom/cli/releasenotes/README.md

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

+* FIX: (GitHub issue [#1683](https://github.com/forcedotcom/cli/issues/1683), source-deploy-retrieve PR [#1080](https://github.com/forcedotcom/source-deploy-retrieve/pull/1080))

 ## 2.5.7 (Aug 23, 2023) [stable]

 ANNOUNCEMENTS:
-* Check out our new public roadmap.
-Read it like a DevOps pipeline or Kanban board: the items toward the left are in the works and the items toward the right are almost done or complete.
+* Check out our new public roadmap!
+Read it like a DevOps pipeline or Kanban board: the items on the left are in the early stages of development, and the items toward the right are almost done or complete.
 Let us know what you think!

 * If you install Salesforce CLI using `npm`, and use Node.js 14 or 16, be aware of these [end-of-life dates](https://github.com/forcedotcom/cli/issues/1985).